sychus/CodeReviewMCP/CONTRIBUTING.md

-# Contributing to CodeReview MCP Claude
+# Contributing to CodeReview MCP (Claude & Gemini)

-First off, thank you for considering contributing to CodeReview MCP Claude! 🎉
+First off, thank you for considering contributing to CodeReview MCP! 🎉

 ## Code of Conduct